 10) Revocable Living Trusts ANSWER

-While there are many types of trusts, the most common is a Revocable Living Trust.
-A Revocable Living Trust is one that is created during your lifetime, which can be amended and revoked during your lifetime.
-When a Trust is formed, the person who created the Trust (also known as the Trustor) is also the Trustee and the beneficiary.
-Once your assets are retitled into your Trust, your Trustee manages the Trust.
-You are the initial Trustee and you name Successors to take over for you in the event of your incapacity and when you die.
-One of the many purposes of a Revocable Living Trust is to avoid the cost and delay of probate as your assets are put into the trust, administered for your benefit during your lifetime, then transferred to your beneficiaries when you die without the need for court involvement.
+While there are many types of trusts, the most common is a revocable living trust, which is one that is created during your lifetime and can be amended and revoked during your lifetime.
+When a trust is formed, the person who created the trust (also known as the trustor) is also the trustee and the beneficiary.
+Once your assets are retitled into your trust, your trustee manages the trust.
+You are the initial trustee and you name successors to take over for you in the event of your incapacity and when you die.
+One of the many purposes of a revocable living trust is to avoid the cost and delay of probate as your assets are put into the trust, administered for your benefit during your lifetime, then transferred to your beneficiaries when you die without the need for court involvement.

 11) Irrevocable Life Insurance Trust ANSWER